History of the Pittsburgh Steelers: 2007–2010: Super Bowl XLIII and XLV

-2009: 9–7, playoffs missed

 The defending champions began the 2009 campaign in good form, winning six of their first eight matches.
 However, a major loss came as the Steelers lost Troy Polamalu in Week 1 against the Tennessee Titans.
 Polamalu came back in Week 6 against the Browns and played until Week 10 against the Bengals when he reinjured himself in the game.
 This effectively ended the rest of Polamalu's season.
 But starting in Week 10, things crumbled as Pittsburgh dropped five in a row, including losses to Kansas City and Oakland, two of the league's weakest teams.
 The ultimate disaster came in Week 14, when an unprepared, injury-compromised Steelers team lost to the 1–11 Cleveland Browns for the first time since 2003.
 Pittsburgh managed to snap its losing streak in the next game, where they beat Green Bay by one point with Ben Roethlisberger throwing a career-best 504 passing yards.
 They then won against Baltimore the following week, and on the season ender defeated Miami to finish 9–7.
 However, the Ravens' victory over Oakland later that day kept Pittsburgh from the playoffs.
 Throughout the season, the Steelers struggled harshly on special teams, giving up four kickoff return touchdowns.
 The Steelers sent 4 players to the Pro Bowl: Tight end Heath Miller (76 receptions, 789 receiving yards, and 6 touchdowns), nose tackle Casey Hampton (43 tackles/23 solo, and 2 sacks), and linebackers James Harrison (79 tackles/60 solo, 10 sacks, and 5 forced fumbles) and LaMarr Woodley (62 tackles/50 solo, 13 sacks, and 1 forced fumble).